logiconcepts819/MusicMixer/README.md

 ===================

 This project contains several components: a C++ backend, a Qt frontend, a web server interface, and a Windows installer.
+MusicMixer fully supports Linux and partially supports Windows, but this project has never been tested on OS X.

 C++ backend prerequisites
 -------------------------

-* MinGW (for Windows only)
+* MinGW-w64 (for Windows only; not needed for Linux)
 * G++ with C++11 support
 * PortAudio (http://portaudio.com)
 * FFmpeg/LibAV (http://ffmpeg.org or http://libav.org)